Carrdus School, near Banbury, Oxon

-What?
-Where?
-Carrdus School sits in the countryside just above Banbury, a relatively young school at 60ish years old that runs from Overthorpe Hall, a handsome Victorian lodge that feels more like the home it was than a school it is – particularly as there is no uniform for the children.
-Carrdus is non-selective and teaches girls from 3-11 years and boys from 3-8 years, and with 118 pupils (and 40 staff!).
+Carrdus School sits in the countryside just above Banbury, on the border of Oxon, Warks and Northants, a relatively young school at 60ish years old that runs from the 11 acre Overthorpe Hall, a handsome Victorian honeystone mansion house that feels more like the home it was than a school it is – particularly as there is no uniform for the children.
+Carrdus is non-selective and teaches girls and boys from 3-11 years.

-Compared to some private schools with their posh science blocks and golf courses, Carrdus’s facilities are more modest, though it’s hard to can’t complain too heavily about an outdoor heated swimming pool in a walled garden and a brand spanking new art studio and science lab.
+Compared to some private schools with their posh science blocks and golf courses, Carrdus’s facilities are more modest, though it’s hard to complain too heavily about an outdoor heated swimming pool in a walled garden and a purpose built art studio and science lab.

-The usual school day runs from 8.45am to 3.40pm but kids can be dropped off at 8.15 into the main lobby hall of the house (above) where they can read and chat and stay warm by the log fire.
-There are the usual array of after-school clubs (art, karate, rollerskating, cookery etc) or TeaTimers club – imagine beanbags, old-fashioned games, crumpets and sandwiches – until 5.30pm.
+Improved.
+The usual school day runs from 8.45am to 3.40pm but provision for wrap around care has extended a little either end of the day since I last reviewed – kids can be dropped off at 7.50am into the main lobby hall of the house (above) for Breakfast Club, or from 8am can join in various early clubs like karate, orchestra, computers (offered every day) or choir.
+After school there are some interesting club options (Lego, canoe and kayak club, rollerskating, knitting etc) alongside the more traditional ones, or kids can go to TeaTimers club – think beanbags, old-fashioned games, crumpets and sandwiches – until 6pm.
 There is provision for the older children to do their prep in a quiet side room.

 Nurturing, friendly, effective.
 The parents I talked to love the fact that the children are allowed to stay young here and can roam the woodlands, and grab stilts, hoops and play-stuff from the shed as they wish.
 That was definitely my sense of the school too.
 I could definitely see that my kids would thrive here.